 Vet Affairs/edward Hines Jr Hospital Substance Abuse Section is an addiction treatment center located at 5000 South 5th Avenue, Chief Sa Section Unit 116-a, Bldg 228 in the 60141 zip code in Hines, IL.

 It is operated by the U. S. Department of Veterans Affairs.
-Vet Affairs/edward Hines Jr Hospital Substance Abuse Section provides relapse prevention from naltrexone, methadone detox and suboxone prescription.
-Some of the treatment approaches used by Vet Affairs/edward Hines Jr Hospital Substance Abuse Section include counseling for substance abuse, motivational interviewing and motivational incentives.
-Vet Affairs/edward Hines Jr Hospital Substance Abuse Section also specializes in detox services and offers residential heroin detoxification, cocaine detox and residential benzodiazepines detoxification.
-Vet Affairs/edward Hines Jr Hospital Substance Abuse Section provides hospital inpatient heroin detoxification, residential heroin rehab and outpatient methadone/buprenorphine/naltrexone treatment.
-It also provides medical heroin detox, residential heroin addiction treatment and inpatient dual diagnosis treatment.
+Vet Affairs/edward Hines Jr Hospital Substance Abuse Section provides methadone maintenance, methadone detox and buprenorphine detoxification.
+Some of the treatment approaches used by Vet Affairs/edward Hines Jr Hospital Substance Abuse Section include relapse prevention treatment, motivational incentives and trauma counseling.
+Vet Affairs/edward Hines Jr Hospital Substance Abuse Section also specializes in detox services and offers inpatient heroin detox, residential benzodiazepines detoxification and inpatient alcohol detox.
+Vet Affairs/edward Hines Jr Hospital Substance Abuse Section provides residential heroin detox, outpatient heroin detoxification and intensive outpatient heroin treatment services.
+It also provides residential heroin addiction treatment, inpatient treatment for co-occurring mental health and heroin use and supervised heroin detox.
 Other addiction treatment offered includes treatment for gambling disorder.

 Call (855) 489-3619 for 24/7 with treatment.